tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/iam-no-admin-privileges-allowed-by-policies.md

 ## Description

+DISCLAIMER - This policy works when all resources of type aws_iam_policy and aws_iam_policy_document are present in the root module.

 This policy checks whether the default version of IAM policies (also known as customer managed policies) has administrator access by including a statement with "Effect": "Allow" with "Action": "*" over "Resource": "*".
 The policy fails if you have IAM policy documents with such a statement.

 The control only checks the customer managed policies that you create with the `aws_iam_policy_document` datasource.
 It does not verify the AWS managed/inline policy blocks.